 The key to creating a quick memorial album is to not overthink the design.
 Let the focus be on photos and other memorabilia that you’ve assembled.
 Just a touch of embellishment, with maybe a few labels for dates and places, will let your loved one’s personality shine through.

-One fast and easy way to make a memorial album is to use a coordinating paper collection or pad paired with pre-designed layout patterns such as Page Maps by Becky Fleck.
+One fast and easy way to make a memorial album is to use a coordinating paper collection or pad paired with pre-designed layout patterns.
 Combining tools like this, even beginning scrapbookers can easily create a memorial album in an afternoon with minimal stress.

 For an even easier way to create a memorial album, try using a pocket album such as Project Life or Simple Stories.
 A pocket album is an especially good method to use if you are crowdsourcing photos and don’t have time to scan them or create copies.
 Since the photos don’t have to be glued down, they can be copied after the funeral and the originals returned to the owner.